codewithkyle/pslib/readme.md

 impl<W: Write> Document<W> {
     fn builder() -> DocumentBuilder {

+        // I don't know if this will work
+        // May need to make the document buffer an Option
-        let buffer: Vec<u8> = Vec::new();
+        // Then panic or something when calling add() when the buffer is None let buffer: Vec<u8> = Vec::new();
         let writer = BufWriter::new(&mut buffer);

         DocumentBuilder {
             doc_type: DocumentType::PS,
             buffer: writer,